tlwl19/EGL314/README.md

 # **Express Yourself**

-The main objective of this game is to help user express their feelings through drawing.
-As some people may be afraid to voice out their inner thoughts, instead they can draw it out.
+Drawing is an form of art which can help in releasing stress and anxiety.
+It can be a form of expressing one's feelings, as some may be afraid to voice out their inner thoughts.

 <br>